-Reading more and more about shark attacks that have recently been transpiring and having worked in a small town where they are very particular about seeing sharks, I read up a little bit more about shark shields and why I have come to believe they are not such a bad idea.
+Reading more and more about shark attacks that have recently been transpiring and having worked in a small town where they are very particular about seeing sharks, I have decided to read up a little bit more about shark shields and why I have come to believe they are not such a bad idea.
 Shark shields are a simple technology that uses electrical wave forms to repel sharks.
-Before moving to Geraldton, I have never even heard of a shark shield, obviously because I had no reason to fear sharks and would do anything to be able to spot one, not drive it away.
+Before moving to Geraldton, I haven’t heard of shark shields because I had no reason to fear sharks and would do anything to be able to spot one, not drive it away.
 Sharks have very sensitive electrical receptors and can detect it in their prey’s electrical magnetic pulse when they are searching for food.
 The shark shield however creates an undesirable sensation consequently repelling the shark away.

 Shark shields are commonly used among divers, surfers, spear fishers and many others not only in Western Australia but all over Australia itself.
 Being a very strong advocate for sharks, understandably I was especially skeptical about the shark shield and why people felt the need to drive sharks away when all I do is try to see one.
 In my own mind, I felt obligated to inform people that if they chose to enter the ocean, they chose to accept whatever risks they take when doing so.
 In saying that, after a few weeks of witnessing my customers coming in and out of the shop requesting shark shields, I come to realize that shark admirer or not, technology has come such a long way and developed considerably in this particular area.